Gas industry overview

 Customers wishing to connect to a reticulated gas network should contact their local gas or energy retailer.
 The relevant retailer will be able to confirm whether gas is available to your street.

 This guide provides an industry overview of the gas industry in Queensland.
+View a visual overview of the petroleum and gas supply chain (PDF, 999KB).

 - Last reviewed